Financial Contrast: Cronos Group (CRON) versus Its Rivals

-Cronos Group (NASDAQ: CRON) is one of 33 public companies in the “Medicinals & botanicals” industry, but how does it contrast to its competitors?
-We will compare Cronos Group to related businesses based on the strength of its profitability, dividends, risk, earnings, institutional ownership, analyst recommendations and valuation.
+Cronos Group (NASDAQ: CRON) is one of 33 public companies in the “Medicinals & botanicals” industry, but how does it weigh in compared to its competitors?
+We will compare Cronos Group to similar businesses based on the strength of its dividends, earnings, valuation, analyst recommendations, profitability, institutional ownership and risk.

 This table compares Cronos Group and its competitors’ net margins, return on equity and return on assets.